felipesabino/daily-researcher/README.md

 - Arrays merge with de-duplication (e.g., source domains), objects merge deeply (e.g., theme vocab).
 - Thresholds (`minScoreForInclusion`, `minScoreForTopDevelopments`, `topK`) control how many high-signal items make it into the brief.

-Errors during Perigon calls are logged per-query but do not stop the run; OpenAI or SMTP failures surface and exit non-zero so they can be retried.
+Errors during Google calls are logged per-query but do not stop the run; OpenAI failures surface and exit non-zero so they can be retried.

 ## Scheduling

 Once tested manually, invoke the CLI from cron, GitHub Actions, or another scheduler (ensure secrets are available in each environment).
-Persisting raw data under `./data/YYYY-MM-DD/<topicId>.json` can be added later for auditing or manual comparisons.
+Persisting raw data under `./data/<topicId>.json` helps with auditing or manual comparisons.